sbb-design-systems/lyne-components/src/components/sbb-autocomplete/readme.md

 </sbb-autocomplete>
 ```
 ### Option grouping
-`sbb-option` can be collected into groups using `sbb-option-group` element:
+`sbb-option` can be collected into groups using `sbb-optgroup` element:

 ```html
 <!-- Origin element -->